-The exercise on morphology will be due at the beginning of class on Wednesday, February 22.
+The exercise on historical reconstruction will be due at the beginning of class on Wednesday, April 5.

 A copy of the seventh edition of Contemporary Linguistics is now on two-hour reserve at Burling Library.